PMFlow/MonodReactions/MonodReactions_Soils/README.md

 	with transition from unsaturated to saturated flow regime modeled by a degenerate Richards equation, solved with an iterative GRW L-scheme.
 The transport step is solved with the iterative BGRW L-scheme.

-- 'BGRW_2D_Monod_Richards_L.m' is the function for the BGRW L-scheme.
+- 'BGRW_2D_Monod_Richards_L.m' is the function for the nonreactive advection-diffusion step in the BGRW L-scheme.

 - 'V_Kraichnan_Gauss_param.m' and 'K_r.m' are functions used to compute realizations of the saturated bydraulic conductivity modeled as a lognormal random function.